iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 backlog. this is a list of user stories organised by priorities

 user persona. these are fictional characters that you create based off what you have learnt the users and they incude ;name,picture and relivant characteristics

+html. this is alanguage used in programming and its mostly used when you are adding content,text,videos and so on and so forth